Please click the logos and pictures to find out more about the individual ministries.

 Seeing the need for a day shelter in our neighborhood, Holy Cross opened Hope House several years ago.
 Here our neighbors may enjoy coffee, shower, do their laundry, receive mail, access telephone service and have a snack and a cold drink of water.

-Hope House is managed by Hope for the Homeless, who house their offices there and provide the services of two social workers.
+Hope House is managed by Donna Earnest, with help from some of our friends who come in for services.
+Working with people from Holy Cross, Donna plans and offers activities and services based on the needs of the people who come to Hope House.
 The building also offers rooms for supervised meetings.
 The Holy Eucharist and prayer are offered each Thursday afternoon to the clients of Hope House.

 Next Step Ministries

-To help our neighbors take the next step in their lives, Holy Cross provides “incentive gifts”, like homemade cookies.
+To encourage them as they take the next step in their lives, Holy Cross provides “incentive gifts”, like homemade cookies.
 We also address the ongoing need for everyday items like toilet paper, deodorant, toothbrushes and toothpaste, soap, etc., as well as food staples like bread, margarine, nonperishable shelf food.
-On Tuesday afternoons, the people of Holy Cross deliver their gifts and visit with the people who come to the class.

 Holy Cross Villas

 Through our partnership with HUD, The Villas provide comfortable quarters to eligible tenants on an equitable basis to all applicants, regardless of religion, race, or social background.